keyroll-99/Fiona/Readme.md

 ## Why I want to do this ecosystem
 There is two reason
-1. I want to learn new think like make own UI or http server.
+1. I want to learn new think like make own http server.
 2. I want to create a competition for asp.net because I don't currently know a c# alternative to it.

 ## OS Support